Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Method

 \subsection{Symbolic Graph Exploration}

-The goal of graph exploration is to enumerate the set of possible programs over a KG that may be queried at test time.
-However, exhaustive enumeration is often impractical for real-world KGs due to limited compute and time budgets.
-We, therefore, aim to instead construct a set of \textbf{explored programs} \explorationprograms~, which provides \textit{approximate} coverage of query patterns supported by the KG.
-Our approach uses a symbolic, graph-based \citep{su-etal-2016-generating} random walk procedure, which enumerates a diverse set of programs guaranteed to be executable.
-Our symbolic approach lends controllability during exploration, allowing \method to impose restrictions on query complexity and schema coverage.
+The goal of graph exploration is to enumerate possible programs that may be queried at test time.
+However, exhaustive enumeration is often impractical with real-world KGs due to limited compute and time budgets.
+Instead, we construct a set of \textbf{explored programs} \explorationprograms~ that provides approximate coverage of query patterns supported by the KG. \method uses a symbolic, graph-based \citep{su-etal-2016-generating} random walk procedure to enumerate a diverse set of executable programs.